tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 Yes, 63, not 64.
 One of the pointer tagging tricks we do is bias heap-allocated objects by 1.
 Since all heap allocations are multiples of 8 bytes (at least;
 that's just the size of the `tag`), we know that the low three bits are normally 0.
-By setting the low bit of all heap-allocated objects to 1, and the low bit of all small integers to 0, we can distinguish between the two cases.
+By setting the low bits of all heap-allocated objects to 001, and the low bit of all small integers to 0, we can distinguish between the two cases.

 ```
 small int:   0bxxx...xx0